kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 categories: blog ios
 ---

 [Matthew Sanders][matthew] posted an excellent article in September 2014 on [Adaptive Layouts for iPhone 6][matthew-article].
-Written as instructive piece I followed along in Xcode 6 recreating the examples using Interface Builder to create views and auto layout constraints visually.
+It was written as an instructive piece so I followed along in Xcode 6 recreating the examples using Interface Builder to produce views and auto layout constraints visually.

 {% include figure.html caption="Image by Matthew Sanders" asset="/assets/adaptive-instagram/Instagram-rotate-size-class.gif" %}

-The last half of the article focussed on building an adaptive layout for a hypothetical Instagram interface that shifted information in landscape orientation.
+The last half of the article focused on building an adaptive layout for a hypothetical Instagram interface that shifted information in landscape orientation.
 I replicated the final results using Interface Builder however I was not impressed by the tediousness of installing, finding, adjusting, and inspecting auto layout constraints visually across multiple [size class traits][size-class-traits].

 The purpose of this article is to illustrate how that adapative Instagram interface can be recreated in code.
-I'll be using [Masonry][masonry] a light-weight layout framework which wraps AutoLayout with a nicer syntax.
+I'll be using [Masonry][masonry], a light-weight layout framework which wraps Auto Layout with a nicer syntax.

 ## Simple Squares

-To illustrate the succint layout DSL provided by [Masonry][masonry] we can recereate the coloured squares example from first half of Matthew's article.
+To illustrate the succinct layout DSL provided by [Masonry][masonry] we can recreate the coloured squares example from the first half of Matthew's article.

 {% include figure.html caption="Image by Matthew Sanders" asset="/assets/adaptive-instagram/Constraint-5.gif" %}